awemorris/suika3/README.md

 Because all JIT backends translate from the same LIR, portability across architectures comes naturally.
 This unified approach is what makes NoctLang both portable and maintainable.

+### Unified Execution Model

+NoctLang preserves bytecode semantics across JIT, AOT, and interpreter execution models.
+Each NoctLang bytecode instruction is equivalent to a runtime C function call.
+The NoctLang JIT is a method-level baseline JIT in which each bytecode instruction is translated into a runtime function call.
+The same applies to both AOT and interpreter execution.
+Therefore, all three execution models share a unified infrastructure and are semantically equivalent.

+This clean, unified execution model is the key novelty of NoctLang.

 ---